Updated Oct 26, 2023

 May 28, 2023.
 Post No.5 Bias and Challenging the Narrative.
 This post and comments also at Brown County Matters

 In terms of the BCRSD’s Wastewater Strategic Plan, Watershed Study, and application for funding via a Preliminary Engineering Report (PER), systemic bias is an inherent part of the process.
-This bias limited alternatives to a gravity or low-pressure sewer system.
-Ref BCRSD PER).
+This bias limited alternatives to the options of a gravity or low-pressure sewer system.
+(Ref BCRSD PER).

 The same engineering firms whose specialties include engineered wastewater treatment systems, can legitimately and legally compete to develop strategies, plans, studies, and applications for funding.
 They can also compete to do the work associated with the approved projects.
 This supports the adage that “If your only tool is a hammer, everything looks like a nail.”